 Sellers are responsible for selecting the terms and conditions of their agreement.
 Real estate licensees can give sellers important marketing, business and negotiating advice.
 Real estate licensees can assist in preparation of the sale documents only pursuant to the client’s instructions.
 Real estate licensees are not attorneys and are prohibited by law from giving legal advice.
-To obtain a referral for a real estate attorney,visit the Oregon State Bar website or contact them by phone at 503-684-3763 (Portland metro) or 800-452-7636 (greater Oregon).
+To obtain a referral for a real estate attorney, visit the Oregon State Bar website or contact them by phone at 503-684-3763 (Local) or 800-452-7636 (Toll Free).

 Once the appraisal has been received, the loan underwriter authorizes final loan approval.
 Most residential sale agreement forms contain a provision that allows the buyer to cancel the transaction if the property appraises for less than the purchase price.
 Only when the appraisal and underwriting process is completed will an actual loan be secured.

-The entire financing process normally takes approximately 30-45 days.
+The entire financing process varies depending on the property and type of financing involved.
 If the seller anticipates a “short sale” where the asking or accepted price is insufficient to cover the seller’s total indebtedness, the time necessary to arrange financing may be greatly increased.
 If the seller is asked to finance any part of the transaction, the buyer’s financial status will become material to the transaction.
 A real estate licensee cannot hide material information from any party to a real estate transaction and should not be asked to do so by the seller or buyer.

 Most real estate transactions are contingent on the buyer’s approval of the preliminary title report and any conditions, covenants and restrictions (CC&Rs) attached to the property.
 The seller will be required to obtain, and pay for, a report and provide it to the buyer.
 The report, produced by a title insurance company, contains important information that should be reviewed by the seller, if possible, prior to marketing.

 In particular, a title report will list certain “exceptions” to the policy the title company will issue for the property.
 Exceptions can make the seller’s title undesirable or even unmarketable.
 Title exceptions should, therefore, be carefully reviewed.
-General information about title issues can be found by clicking here.
 Questions about the title report and associated documents can be directed to the title or escrow officer issuing the report or to the seller’s attorney.
 Review of title reports for legal deficiencies involves the practice of law and is beyond the expertise of a real estate licensee.